 Teacher Rita Cholakian plays games with her young students at World Vision’s early childhood education center.
 This UNICEF-funded and World Vision-started project reaches about 200 refugee children from ages 3 to 6 with educational activities that prepare them for formal schooling.
 In colorfully decorated classrooms staffed by attentive teachers and assistants, the kids learn basics in Arabic and English — numbers, days of the week, months, seasons, colors.
 They also learn good hygiene practices, problem-solving, and social skills.
 They sing, do art projects, play outside, and eat snacks.

-Although the children are too young to remember Syria and Iraq, many are exposed to deprivation and violence in the informal tent settlement, and some of them have experienced child labor.
+Although the children are too young to remember Syria and Iraq, many are exposed to deprivation and violence in the informal tent settlements, and some of them have experienced child labor.
 The center is an oasis of fun, affirmation, and learning. (©2017 World Vision/photo by Laura Reinhardt)

 Child-Friendly Spaces in South Sudan

-Soccer is only one of the activities organized by World Vision staff at Child-Friendly Spaces in South Sudan.
+Soccer, or football as it is known throughout most of the world, is only one of the activities organized by World Vision staff at Child-Friendly Spaces in South Sudan.
 The sport gives youth like Dina an opportunity to set aside the stress of their experiences and focus on being a kid again.

 “I feel like football has made me stronger,” says 18-year-old Dina.
 “Football makes me the happiest.
 When I play, I don’t think about anything else, I just concentrate.
 When I go to school, I can concentrate better too.” (©2018 World Vision/photo by Mark Nonkes)

-Child-Friendly Spaces in Uganda
+Child-Friendly Spaces in Uganda for South Sudanese refugees